sensu/sensu-docs/content/sensu-go/6.0/observability-pipeline/observe-schedule/monitor-server-resources.md

 resource, populate the "runtime_assets" field with ["cpu-checks-plugins"].
 {{< /code >}}

-This example uses the `-r` (rename) flag to specify a shorter name for the asset: `cpu-checks-plugins`.
+This example uses the `-r` (rename) flag to specify a shorter name for the dynamic runtime asset: `cpu-checks-plugins`.

-You can also download the asset definition for Debian or Alpine from [Bonsai][1] and register the asset with `sensuctl create --file filename.yml`.
+You can also download the dynamic runtime asset definition for Debian or Alpine from [Bonsai][1] and register the asset with `sensuctl create --file filename.yml`.

-Then, use the following sensuctl example to register the `sensu-ruby-runtime` asset:
+Then, use the following sensuctl example to register the `sensu-ruby-runtime` dynamic runtime asset:

 {{< code shell >}}
 sensuctl asset add sensu/sensu-ruby-runtime:0.0.10 -r sensu-ruby-runtime